 This includes meeting several criteria such as timing, accuracy, robustness, limitations and suggestions appropriate to the project stage.
 Setting the quality requirements in this loop has been a common responsibility for the simulation specialists and the consumers of simulation results.Now virtual engineering is becoming more accessible so engineers can design to meet performance, cost and feasibility.

 Getting all this right is crucial to ensuring Engineering Analysis has the desired impact on product development.
-In this seminar speakers will give their experience of ensuring that the effective use of Engineering Analysis has led to substantive improvements in the product development process.
+In this seminar speakers gave their experience of ensuring that the effective use of Engineering Analysis has led to substantive improvements in the product development process.

 Emerging High Fidelity CFD Simulation for Advanced Aerodynamics Design